sagarteria/React-Native-HandsOn/ReactJs-Course-README.md

-        ○ Manage global state and structure application flow ○ Understand prop drilling and strategies to avoid it (e.g., Context API) ○ Use createContext, Provider, and Consumer for context management
+        ○ Manage global state and structure application flow ○ Understand prop drilling and strategies to avoid it (e.g., Context API) ○ Use createContext, Provider, and Consumer for context management ○ Introduction to Redux: concepts of store, actions, reducers ○ Setting up Redux in a React app (basic example) ○ Using Redux DevTools for debugging
+        ○ When to use Redux vs Context API
     • Type Checking:
         ○ Use PropTypes or TypeScript for type safety
     • Error Handling: